Storyflow Logo

 Yes

-AI reads your whole project as context
+AI reads your project as context

 No, one prompt at a time